The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 Why does working harder make this worse?

 The research calls this “revenue-funded busyness” — every hour generates income, so every hour feels productive.
-But if none of those hours are building systems, improving processes, or creating leverage, the business can’t grow without the owner working more hours.
+But if none of those hours are building systems, improving processes, or creating leverage, the practice can’t grow without the owner working more hours.
 There’s a ceiling, and it’s made of time.

 What does the capacity audit actually reveal?